 If your GPA falls below 3.0, you will not qualify for a Teaching or Research Assistantship or a fellowship, and you will be at risk for being dismissed from the NGP as a graduate student in good standing.
 It is possible to receive a one-semester exception, to provide the student with an opportunity to raise her/his GPA to 3.0 or greater.
-It is your responsibility to petition the NGP Director and the Graduate School to obtain the one-semester exception.
+It is your responsibility to work with the NGP Administration to petition the Director and Graduate School to obtain the one-semester exception.